helanto/containerization/README.md

 significant improvement compared to a world without services, in which clients have to memorize IP addresses of ephemeral pods instead of a single, constant IP address.

-You might notice that curling a service works, but pinging it does not.
-That’s because the service’s cluster IP is a virtual IP and only has meaning when combined with the service port.

 #### NodePort
 The problem with `ClusterIP` services is that they can only be consumed by pods from within the cluster.
 By creating a `NodePort` service, each cluster node opens a port on the node itself (hence